mafreitas/singularity-openms/README.md

 ```

 # Containers
-- Latest & 2.3+ - contain the latest build (2.3.0) and thirdparty tools.
+- Latest & 2.3+ - contain the latest release (2.3.0) and thirdparty tools.
 - 2.2+ - contains 2.2.0 and thirdparty tools .
 - contrib - contains the dependencies and contributing libraries.
 - dependencies - contains the base image with all build dependencies.